Skip to navigation Skip to content

 • not the partner of the birth mother, adoptive parent or the other legal parent, go to Step 7

-• No, the customer may be eligible for the remainder of the PPL entitlement if the primary claimant is incapable of caring for the child for a temporary period of less than 26 weeks.
-See Eligibility for Parental Leave Pay (PPL) as a secondary or tertiary claimant
+• No, the customer may be eligible for the remainder of the PPL entitlement if the primary claimant was incapable of caring for the child for a temporary period of less than 26 weeks.
+The customer needed to test their eligibility as a secondary/tertiary claimant

 7

-Exceptional circumstances - Birth mother/initial adoptive parent and partner (if they have one) both incapable of care + Read more ...
+Exceptional circumstances - Birth mother/initial adoptive parent and partner (if they had one) both incapable of care + Read more ...

-For another person (i.e. grandparent, extended family member) to receive PPL for the child in exceptional circumstances both the birth mother (or initial primary carer in the case of adoption) and their partner (if they have one) must be incapable of caring for the child for a period of at least 26 weeks.
+For another person (i.e. grandparent, extended family member) to have received PPL for the child in exceptional circumstances both the birth mother (or initial primary carer in the case of adoption) and their partner (if they had one) must have been incapable of caring for the child for a period of at least 26 weeks.

 The customer must provide evidence to confirm:

-• they are the primary carer of the child such as a court order, medical evidence etc. the birth mother (or initial primary carer in the case of adoption) is incapable of caring for the child
+• they were the primary carer of the child such as a court order, medical evidence etc. the birth mother (or initial primary carer in the case of adoption) was incapable of caring for the child

-• the birth mother’s (or initial primary carer in the case of adoption) partner (if they have one) is incapable of caring for the child.
+• the birth mother’s (or initial primary carer in the case of adoption) partner (if they had one) was incapable of caring for the child

 Where the birth mother (or initial primary carer in the case of adoption) and their partner (if they have one) voluntarily choose not to care for the child, it would not be considered an exceptional circumstance.

-Are the birth mother (or initial primary carer in the case of adoption) and their partner (if they have one) both incapable of caring for the child for at least 26 weeks?
+Were the birth mother (or initial primary carer in the case of adoption) and their partner (if they had one) both incapable of caring for the child for at least 26 weeks?

 8